stepheniel7340/github-tutorial/README.md

 3. Go to Github
 4. Find the SSH key, click it
 5. Title and paste the SSH key
-6. Go to your IDe and enter in "ssh -T git@github.com" It should say __"Hi (your username)!
-You've successfully authenticated, but GitHub does not provide shell access."__
+6. Go to your IDE and enter in "ssh -T git@github.com"
+It should say _"Hi (username)!
+You've successfully authenticated, but GitHub does not provide shell access."_
 _You're done!_
 ---
 ## Repository Setup